tonyyates/connect-assets-eco/README.md

 ## Serving Assets from a CDN

-connect-assets includes a command-line utility, `connect-assets`, which can be used to precompile assets on your filesystem (which you can then upload to your CDN of choice).
-From your application directory, you can execute it with `./node_modules/.bin/connect-assets [options]`.
+connect-assets-eco includes a command-line utility, `connect-assets-eco`, which can be used to precompile assets on your filesystem (which you can then upload to your CDN of choice).
+From your application directory, you can execute it with `./node_modules/.bin/connect-assets-eco [options]`.

 ```
-Usage: connect-assets [-h] [-v] [-gz] [-i [DIRECTORY [DIRECTORY ...]]]
+Usage: connect-assets-eco [-h] [-v] [-gz] [-i [DIRECTORY [DIRECTORY ...]]]
                       [-c [FILE [FILE ...]]] [-o DIRECTORY]

 Precompiles assets supplied into their production-ready form, ready for
 upload to a CDN or static file server.
 The generated manifest.json is all
-that is required on your application server if connect-assets is properly
+that is required on your application server if connect-assets-eco is properly
 configured.

 Optional arguments: